-We cannot predict with reasonable certainty the future cost to us of environmental compliance, product registration, or environmental remediation.
-Environmental laws have become more stringent and complex over time.
-Our environmental costs and operating expenses will be subject to evolving regulatory requirements and will depend on the scope and timing of the effectiveness of requirements in these various jurisdictions.
-As a result of such requirements, we may be subject to an increased regulatory burden, and we expect significant future environmental compliance obligations in our operations.
+We cannot predict with reasonable certainty the future cost to us of environmental compliance, product registration, or other regulatory requirements.
+Environmental laws and other regulatory requirements have become more stringent and complex over time.
+Our environmental costs and operating expenses will be subject to evolving regulatory requirements and will depend on the scope and timing of the effectiveness of requirements in various jurisdictions.
+As a result of such requirements, we may be subject to an increased regulatory burden.
 Increased compliance costs, increasing risks and penalties associated with violations, or our inability to market some of our products in certain jurisdictions may have a material adverse effect on our business, consolidated financial condition, results of operations, or cash flows.